-The College expects those who are admitted to undertake their responsibilities as students so that their work is a credit to themselves and to the College.
-Guides to student conduct are outlined in College handbooks.
-The College reserves the right to place on probation or to terminate the enrollment of any student whose conduct or academic record is unacceptable.
+SUNY Cortland expects those who are admitted to undertake their responsibilities as students so that their work is a credit to themselves and to the university.
+Guides to student conduct are outlined in College Handbook.
+SUNY Cortland reserves the right to place on probation or to terminate the enrollment of any student whose conduct or academic record is unacceptable.

-As an academic community with the mission of promoting scholarship through the acquisition, preservation and transmission of knowledge, the College is dedicated to the promotion of academic integrity.
-In a college setting all members of the institution have an obligation to uphold high intellectual and ethical standards.
+As an academic community with the mission of promoting scholarship through the acquisition, preservation and transmission of knowledge, the university is dedicated to the promotion of academic integrity.
+In a college setting, all members of the institution have an obligation to uphold high intellectual and ethical standards.

 SUNY Cortland's policy on academic integrity is published in the College Handbook and in the Code of Student Conduct and Related Policies.